Fitting into Ugandan Culture as a Westerner

 Kissing in a public place is not accepted norm in the culture – neither is a conversation about what is considered intimacy.

-(President Museveni stated in an interview that he never kissed his wife in public.)
+Even the President Museveni has stated in an interview that he never kissed his wife in public.

-It is customary to wash your hands prior to eating a meal and afterwards since many Ugandans eat a meal with their hands – often a prayer of thanksgiving may be said – if sitting on the floor-do not stretch out your legs, sit in a modest fashion – you will most likely be given a chair and also a fork and knife – in the city most will sit on chairs, sofas, however often Ugandans do not have a dining room unless they are people of means.
+It is customary to wash your hands prior to eating a meal and afterwards since many Ugandans eat a meal with their hands – often a prayer of thanksgiving may be said – if sitting on the floor-do not stretch out your legs, sit in a modest fashion – you will most likely be given a chair and also a fork and knife – in the city most will sit on chairs, sofas, however often Ugandans do not have a dining room unless they are people of means and many prefer to take the meal sitting on mats, but you will have the honor of the chair that will be brought to you.

 During the meal – children will not speak unless addressed – after meal it is customary to thank the host for the meal and addressing the person who prepared it with “Thank you for cooking.”